aspose-total/Aspose.Total-Products/total/en/android-java/conversion/cgm-to-dotm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render CGM to DOTM on Android via Java" h2="Convert CGM to DOTM in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+CGM (Computer Graphics Metafile) is a vector graphics format used for storing and exchanging graphics data.
+It is widely used in the engineering and technical drawing fields.
+DOTM (Office Open XML Macro-Enabled Template) is a template file format used by Microsoft Word.
+It is used to store a document with macros enabled.
+Therefore, it is necessary to convert CGM to DOTM in order to use the document in Microsoft Word.

+<h2>How Aspose.Total helps for cgm to dotm conversion</h2>

-You can integrate CGM to DOTM conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert CGM file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to DOTM.
+Aspose.Total for Android Java is a suite of APIs that can be used to integrate CGM to DOTM conversion feature in mobile apps.
+It consists of two APIs, Aspose.PDF for Android via Java and Aspose.Words for Android Java.
+Aspose.PDF for Android via Java can be used to convert CGM file to DOC.
+Aspose.Words for Android Java can be used to render DOC to DOTM.
+This way, Aspose.Total for Android Java can be used to integrate CGM to DOTM conversion feature in mobile apps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}